 Waltham watch company is a brand many people have heard of, likely not anytime recently, though.
 That is all about to change.
 Antonio DiBenedetto, who purchased the majority stake in Waltham SA in 2011, is about to re-launch the brand stateside.

 Waltham was founded in 1850 by Aaron Lufkin Dennison in Roxbury, Massachusetts.
-According to Waltham, the then American brand, was the first industrial mechanical watch and clock manufacturer in the world.
-The veracity of any claim in the watch industry, is almost always debatable, depending who you talk to.
-In this case, it is safe to say Waltham was a pioneer in using interchangeable parts, automating the watch production process and producing watches in series.
+According to Waltham, the then-American brand, was the first industrial mechanical watch and clock manufacturer in the world.
+The veracity of any claim in the watch industry, is almost always debatable, depending on who you talk to.
+In this case, it is safe to say Waltham was a pioneer in using interchangeable parts, automating the watch production process, and producing watches in series.
 They produced over 40 million timepieces (from 1850-1957).

 Fast forward to 2014.

 This past week, at a suite in the New York Palace hotel in Midtown, Waltham SA gave PROFESSIONAL WATCHES a preview of their soon-to-be-launched Waltham Aeronaval XA line.
 The collection consists of two models, with three variations each, for a total of 6 brand-new models.
 They will initially launch in the US market, beginning with Cellini Jewelers in NYC, with an eventual rollout to a select number of key US retailers.
 From there, they will launch in the Swiss market, and then around the world.